your-expert-tech-guide/dashmeafrica/README.md

  3. *Project Overview*
 *Objective*:
-To create a platform where users can sell or give away items in good condition instead of discarding them.
+To create a platform where users can either sell or give away (donate) thrift items in good condition instead of discarding them to help protect the environment and reduce CO2 emission.

 *Description*:
-DashMe Africa targets individuals looking to responsibly dispose of their unused items.
-The website will feature bright, clear photos of the items.
+DashMe Africa targets individuals looking to responsibly dispose thrift items.
+The webapp will feature bright, clear photos of the items.

 *Features*:
-User registration, item listing, item search, responsive design, secure checkout, user accounts.
+Responsive design, User registration, User accounts, Item listing, Item search, Secure checkout.

 ---
 4. *Design Principles and Guidelines*